cromwell421/cromwell_blog/content/about/_index.md

 featured_image: '/images/carta.jpg'
 ---

-First of all, thanks you for coming to my page.
+First of all, thank you for coming to my page.
 This is the first website I've done and am very excited to share it with you all!
 I currently work in healthcare doing analytics and project management, as well as pursuing my MBA part-time.
 I'm an Atlanta native interested in all things sports, especially the Falcons and the NFL.
 As I am sure you may have noticed, I don't talk about much else other than NFL stats and traveling.

 My goal is to travel to every continent and see the Falcons win in every NFL stadium - a verrrry lofty goal I know, but 3 stadiums and 4 continents down so far.